 A taxi from Manchester airport to Keele will take about 45 minutes and cost around £80.

-The visa application process varies from country to country, we would advise that you allow yourself plenty of time to apply for your visa to make sure your application is completed before your start date here at Keele.
-Please see more information on Tier 4 visas.
+The visa application process varies from country to country; we would advise that you allow yourself plenty of time to apply for your visa to make sure your application is completed before your start date at Keele.
+Please see more information on Student Route visas.